-UCDC is committed to a safe and healthy campus environment and commits resources, such as the UCOP Real Estate, UCDC Campus Environments Committee and Facility Services to address safety and security of the physical location.
-Locks, landscaping and outdoor lighting are designed for safety and security.
-Representatives from UCDC's facilities team and UCOP's Environmental Health & Safety Team conduct an annual survey of University property to evaluate campus lighting.
+UCDC is committed to a safe and healthy campus environment and commits resources, such as the UCOP real estate, UCDC Campus Environments Committee, and facility services to address safety and security of the physical location.
+Locks, landscaping, and outdoor lighting are designed for safety and security.
+Representatives from the UCDC facilities team and the UCOP Environmental Health & Safety Team conduct an annual survey of university property to evaluate campus lighting.

-We also encourage community members to promptly report any security concern, including concerns about locking mechanisms, lighting or landscaping to the UCDC's Facilities Team by contacting Mac Hamlett at (202) 974-6365.
+We also encourage community members to promptly report any security concern, including concerns about locking mechanisms, lighting, or landscaping to the UCDC Facilities Team by contacting Mac Hamlett at (202) 974-6365.

-THE UNIVERSITY OF CALIFORNIA BERKELEY'S RESPONSE TO SEXUAL AND GENDER VIOLENCE
+THE UNIVERSITY OF CALIFORNIA BERKELEY RESPONSE TO SEXUAL AND GENDER VIOLENCE